Guide to better vacation photos (that you’re actually in)

 Bonus composition tip: I have a friend who picked up her life, moved to Switzerland and became a day trader just like that.
 She goes on amazing adventures all over Europe but her photos used to all look the same.
 Why?
 In every photo, she would stand in the center of the frame, close to the camera, and smile directly into the lens.
 Don’t do that, at least not ALL the time.
 For starters, it usually blocks the monument or whatever view you’re trying to showcase.
 Take a few steps back (or use a wide angle lens) so that it looks like you’re in the scene instead of overshadowing it.
 Photos are often more pleasing when the subject occupies a third of the photo.
 You can read more about the rule of thirds here.
 In any case, photo variety is always a good thing!

 Remember to bring your camera along for the little moments on your trip too!
 Vacations are as much about quality family time as they are about new experiences.

 *This post contains Ads and/or Affiliate Link(s).
-As an Amazon Associate, I earn from qualifying purchases.** All images and content ©2017-2018 All rights reserved
+As an Amazon Associate, I earn from qualifying purchases.** All images and content ©2017-present All rights reserved